 (EIEN) Grant Program.
 The Exchange Network is a group of partners working with the EPA to provide better access to high-quality environmental data.
 Partners share information and base decisions on collaborative consensus.
 Environmental decision-makers recognize that technology can be used to protect human health and the environment by improving the way we share and use data.
 The EPA and its Partners have revolutionized the exchange of this information by providing secure, real-time access to those data.

-To fulfill the obligations of the subaward agreement, the City-Parish Department of Information Services GIS Division is developing a variety of data about the Upper Ward Creek watershed.
-This includes a landcover classification
+To fulfill the obligations of the subaward agreement, the City-Parish Department of Information Services GIS Division developed a variety of data about the Upper Ward Creek watershed.
+This includes a land cover classification